 Emission Trading (emission allowance)

 An emission trading is a generic term representing a free emission unit or offset credit for a cap and trade system for greenhouse gas emission allowances defined by regulation in a regulated market.
 In Quebec, it is the cap-and-trade system for greenhouse gas emission allowances.
-The emission unit represent the authorisation to produce one ton of GHG.
+The emission unit represent the authorization to produce one ton of GHG.
 The number of GHG emissions is limited.
 The total emission for all emitters targeted by the regulation equal the maximum annual limit of GHG emission published by the Government.

 One GHG reduction corresponds to one ton of CO2 equivalent (carbon dioxide).